AlacrisIO/alacrity/docs/paper.md

 that was previously published.
 At note 2, we compute the outcome.
 At note 3, we perform the transfer.
-Finally at note 4, we receive the refund on modifying the current state (and ensure that no other calls can be made) then self-destruct, sending the refund to Alacris as payment for the service of providing Alacrity as an open-source tool.
+Finally at note 4, we receive the refund on modifying the current state (and ensure that no other calls can be made) then self-destruct.
+We previously proved that the account balance is zero, so there are no resources actually transferred.

 **Participants.** Projecting clients is a relatively straight-forward process.
 Local blocks have already been transformed into A-Normal